MassyB/Wikiexporter/README.md

 **How would you test this application?**

-* By covering as much code paths as possible in the unittests using more mocks.
+* By covering as much code paths as possible in the unit tests using more mocks.
 * By executing some requests on a pre-production environment before executing the application in production